-In addition, both risk and ethics share fundamental commonalities regarding workplace safety (safety practices), respect for others (civility, sensitivity, and awareness), and liability avoidance (doing the right things to advance the enterprise's reputation, operations, mission, donor development, and goals).
+In addition, both risk and ethics share fundamental commonalities regarding workplace safety (safety practices), respect for others (civility, sensitivity, and awareness), and liability avoidance (doing the right things to advance an organization's reputation, operations, mission, donor development, and strategic goals).

-Ethics and risk also are linked within shared governance and leadership.
-Including ethics as part of an institution's risk management planning can help identify issues or challenges before they arise.
-Additionally, including ethics in enterprise risk management can serve to reduce instances of fraud, waste, and abuse.
+Ethics and risk also are linked within the contexts of shared governance and leadership.
+Including ethics as part of an institution's risk management planning can help identify issues and/or challenges before they arise.
+Additionally, including ethics within an institution's overall compliance and risk management internal control system has the potential to both reduce and combat incidences of fraud, waste, and abuse regarding institutional and/or state resources.

-ETHICS IN ACTION: BEST PRACTICES
+6. ETHICS IN ACTION: BEST PRACTICES